15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (NPR)

-While airbags used to be expensive additions to cars and they’re still expensive for you to replace, the truth is that it doesn’t cost much for a vehicle manufacturer to put them in a vehicle.
+While airbags used to be expensive additions to cars and are still expensive for you to replace, the truth is that it doesn’t cost much for a vehicle manufacturer to put them in a vehicle.
 At $50 an airbag, they’re not driving up the cost of your vehicle much.

 14. Side airbags deploy within 10 to 20 milliseconds of a crash.